 No, remember this is not a legal ceremony; most couples do the ‘legal bit’ either before or after the main event.
 A registrar has to be present at the registration, not the wedding ceremony.
 By keeping the two parts separate, you will have complete control over your BIG day – the wedding ceremony with family and friends.

-We want to write our own vows that are personal to us.
+We want to write our own vows, is that okay?

 Of course you can.
 It is a great way to personalise your wedding.
 You have no constraints.
 You can say anything that you want and make any promises that you wish.
 Your Celebrant will work with you to make your day special and unique to you.